markstachowski/devfile-sample-java-springboot-basic/README.md

-# Ignite POC for DevOps environments.
+# Ignite POC using CodeReady
 A demo application using Java Spring Boot with devfile